austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

    * Always accessible to the monitoring system/team
    * Protected from any changes
    * Monitored with alerting mechanism in place (including alert for not receiving log events for a certain period of time)
-5. All `placeholder`  IT infrastructure must have system clock synchronized
+5. All `<Company Placeholder>`  IT infrastructure must have system clock synchronized

 _Examples of recommended application events for logging and their auditing purpose:_